Flurry Push For Unity Android¶

 Configure an Android entry point Application: Rename the following Android manifest template file Assets/Plugins/Android/AndroidManifest_Flurry-template.xml that comes with the Flurry SDK plugin to AndroidManifest.xml, and merge the contents with yours if needed.

-Update the metadata section in your AndroidManifest.xml.
+To customize your Flurry Push notification, update the metadata section in your AndroidManifest.xml.

 When pushes are received or tapped, a Flurry background session occurs to allow Flurry to measure push metrics.
 Flurry exposes a method to allow you to determine whether such sessions are counted in the same way that foreground sessions are counted: withIncludeBackgroundSessionsInMetrics.
 Make sure to set withIncludeBackgroundSessionsInMetrics according to your app measurement needs.